 McMenamins is a staple goto for families living in Oregon, but this location is especially appealing to those looking for an incredible place to enjoy a brew.
 Originally created for children, this pub and hotel was once an elementary school and is still kid-friendly.
 With six restaurants and bars to choose from, there’s something to please everyone.
 The grounds are spacious and beautifully designed so that both kids and adults can explore and play.
 There is an on-site theater where you can catch a movie and a soaking pool to relax and splash in.
 If you want enjoy a mini staycation, there are 57 rooms you can stay in equipped with the original classroom chalkboards.

 Photo: Urbanplanningdave via Flickr

-This is a high-ceilinged brewpub features windows that provide an entertaining veiw of the brewing setup.
-The food is a bit more upscale than your usual pub fare, but still approachable — like the Beet Melt with roasted beets, goat cheddar, granny smith apples, pickled onions on sourdough.
+This is a high-ceilinged brewpub features windows that provide an entertaining veiw of the brewing setup: a bonus for curious little ones.
+The food is a bit more upscale than your usual pub fare, but still approachable.
+Try the Beet Melt with roasted beets, goat cheddar, granny smith apples, and pickled onions on sourdough.
 The kids’ menu has grilled chicken with seasonal vegetables, as well as the standby burger with fries or grilled cheese with apple slices leaving everyone in your crew satisfied.

 825 N. Cook St.